aoijs/website/src/content/docs/functions/removeObjectProperty.md

 id: removeObjectProperty
 ---

-`$removeObjectProperty` will remove a property of an given object.
+`$removeObjectProperty` will remove a property of a given object.

 ## Usage